Angkor Wat and the Idyllic Coast

 - Swimming pool

 Krabey Island is nestled on a 30-acre tropical island off the coast of Cambodia, an idyllic retreat surrounded by the glittering waters of the Gulf of Thailand.
+This resort takes great pride in ensuring its sustainability practices, making use of organic produce grown on the grounds, offering an on-island bottling plant with clean drinking water, engaging and supporting local community programmes, along with marine conservation and education projects.
 Guests will arrive at the mainland reception before a short water transfer to the island.
-There are 40 private pool villas which blend seamlessly into the surroundings without compromising on luxury.
-Spacious interiors, beautiful en-suite bathrooms and living rooms with a day bed offer ultimate comfort and a soft, neutral colour scheme works with the natural surroundings.
-Each villa opens out onto an outdoor decking area with private plunge pool.
+There’re 40 private pool villas, which blend seamlessly into the surroundings without compromising on luxury.
+Spacious interiors, beautiful en-suite bathrooms and living rooms with a day bed offer ultimate comfort, and a soft, neutral colour scheme works with the natural environment.
+Each villa opens out onto a decking area with a private plunge pool.
 The food at Krabey Island is a real highlight.
 Aha Restaurant offers seasonal pan-Asian and western cuisine while the Treehouse Restaurant hidden among the trees takes inspiration from Khmer, South East Asian and Mediterranean cooking.
-The Sunset Bar is perched above the ocean treating guests to sweeping views over the gulf.
-And when you need to cool off, there is an ice cream parlour serving home-made gelato and sorbet.
+The Sunset Bar is perched above the ocean, treating guests to sweeping views over the gulf.
+And when you need to cool off, there’s an ice-cream parlour serving home-made gelato and sorbet.
 When you want to simply unwind, indulge in a treatment at the spa where you can learn about the ingredients and create your own products at the Alchemy Bar.
-There is also a gym and a beautiful swimming pool.
-There is so much to do while staying at Krabey from snorkelling and kayaking to island hopping and cooking classes.
+There’s also a gym and a beautiful swimming pool.
+There’s so much to do while staying at Krabey from snorkelling and kayaking to island hopping and cooking classes.
 They even have their own outdoor cinema where you can watch classic films under a starry night sky.